-In addition, first year students must participate in tutorials and must complete at least two days of field classes.
-A notebook record of the field classes must be kept and submitted for assessment
+In addition, first year students must participate in tutorials.
+They must also attend at least two one-day field classes and complete the required assignments.

 The programme of courses offered by the Geography department is dynamic and constantly revised.
 The lists of courses on offer may change from year to year and the programme for any academic year is finalised only in September.
 What follows is based on the current syllabus and gives a good indication of the likely syllabus for the coming year but it may be changed as circumstances require.